life safety branch

 Preparing for a Fire Inspection

-Your upcoming Fire Inspection will be based on the requirements of the Florida Fire Prevention Code, as well as certain rules enacted by the Florida State Fire Marshal.
-To assist our community with compliance, the following is a list of the most commonly discovered issues during a fire inspection.
+Your upcoming Fire Inspection will be based on the requirements of the Florida Fire Prevention Code.
+To assist you with compliance, the following is a list of some items that may be looked at.

 - Missing street address numbers (min.
 3”)